ShoreBirdLab/reply-Science/READ_ME.txt

 2b. sources.xlsx contains informatin on sources found in Kubelka et al with unique number for each sources (as listed in Kubelka et al)

+2c. obs_check.csv - contains repeated extraction of data on nest searching and time when most nests found from sources cited in Kubelka et al. (for repeatability) who1 	unique name abbreviation of the person extracting the information from the literature who2	unique name abbreviation of the person extracting the information from the literature for the second time (for the repeatability measurement) source_id 	number of the source as per Kubelka et al's numbered reference list ref_abb 	exact short reference abbreviation as used by Kubelka et al species		exact species name as used by Kubelka et al (underscore between genus and species name) locality	study site.
+Sites within 40 km of each other may be merged nest_search_frequncy	did the study provide information about nest search frequency? unknown, daily, less then weekly when_most_nests_found	did the study provide information about when within nesting period where most nests found? unknown, at laying, early incubation, mid-incubation, at hatching comments

 --------------------------------------------------------------------------------------------------------

 3. Scripts to replicate the analyses